WHERE HAVE ALL THE FOLK SONGS GONE?

-It’s a sing-a-long tribute because the songs are so familiar the audience couldn’t be stopped from singing along even if they tried!
-A four piece ensemble comprised of Sue and Dwight, Michelle Rumball, and Tony Laviola. takes the audience on a musical journey sharing stories and providing historical context highlighting the importance of the songs, which are performed in the style true to the period.
+A singalong tribute, because the songs are so familiar the audience couldn’t be stopped from singing along even if they tried!
+The group, comprised of Sue and Dwight on vocals and guitars, and Tony Laviola, on double bass, takes the audience on a musical journey sharing stories and providing historical context highlighting the importance of the songs, which are performed in the style true to the period.

 Audiences are transported back to the coffeehouses of the 1960's Folk Revival.
 The show includes folk classics like 'If I Had A Hammer', 'Blowin In The Wind', 'Walk Right In', ‘Turn Turn Turn', 'Tom Dooley', 'Five Hundred Miles' and many many more.

-‘Where Have All The Folk Songs Gone’ has been enthusiastically received at The Winterfolk Festival (2012 - 2014), at the Big On Bloor Street Festival, and the Pete Seeger Tribute at Camp Naivelt.
-The show has been playing monthly to full houses at The Free Times Cafe since January 2013.
+‘Where Have All The Folk Songs Gone?’ has been enthusiastically received at The Winterfolk Festival (2012 - 2014), at the Big On Bloor Street Festival, at corporate events, and the Pete Seeger Tribute at Camp Naivelt.
+The show has been playing monthly to mostly full houses at The Free Times Cafe since January 2013.
 Please visit this YouTube Link WHERE HAVE ALL THE FOLK SONGS GONE to see the group in action!

 During this time, Sue and Dwight have been a part of Toronto’s Subway Musicians Programme.
 The experiences of a subway busker have provided a rich source of insights and stories that Sue has compiled in a book called ‘Attention All Subway Riders – A Busker’s Eye View’.